 Unfortunately, there are very few legit bartering websites out there.
 The model just does not work effectively.
 Here’s why:

 - Services are Local: Service trades are primarily limited to white collar services.
 If you offer up your stellar plumbing skills to a national barter exchange, you’re going to struggle to get any takers.
-One site, barterquest.com, is trying to take things national, but only time will tell if it takes off.
+One site, barterquest.com, is trying to take things national, but only time will tell if it takes off (update: it looks like it didn’t).
 In order to make it work, you need a huge user-base, which ultimately makes it easy to connect with users at a local level, a la couchsurfing for travel.